State visit by Deng Xiaoping to the United States: Meetings and ceremonies

 Visit to Washington D.C.
-(29-31 January)
+(29–31 January)

 Welcoming ceremony and bilateral meetings

-Deng arrived in the capital Washington D.C. on 29 January with his wife Zhuo Lin.
+Deng arrived in the capital Washington, D.C., on 29 January with his wife Zhuo Lin.
 He was welcomed to the White House with full military honors from the 3rd U.S. Infantry Regiment (The Old Guard), Ceremonial Company A at Marine Barracks Washington, the United States Navy Ceremonial Guard, the United States Air Force Honor Guard, the United States Coast Guard Ceremonial Honor Guard as well as the United States Army Band.
-A 19-gun salute was also fired in honor of Deng.
+A 19-gun salute (since Deng was not the official head of state of China) was also fired in honor of Deng.

 During a bilateral meeting with Carter, he criticized Soviet relations with Vietnam, saying the following to him and Secretary Cyrus Vance: